JesseMcGilAllen/javaIndividualProject/Journal.md

 Another issue that came up during testing was maintaining the database when running tests.
 In Rails, everything is run in a test database to not affect the actual data.
 However, when I added a user to the database in the @Before method it added before every test understandibly.
 However, I had troubling clearing them.
 I spent an hour or two trying to clear the database in teardown but then realized that doesn't work when actually implementing the database for the site.
 I know that it shouldn't affect the production deploy but there must be a better way.

+When I was pushing up my progress I ran into quite the git issue.
+It turns out I had committed a log file before adding to the gitignore and removing the cached file.
+It turns out that once it is the commit log it is there.
+Github refused to let me push my changes because it wanted to push the 800Mb file.
+After trying after Git command that I knew, I stumbled upon ``git filter-branch --index-filter 'git rm --cached --ignore-unmatch FILENAME'``  From this [article](http://www.thisprogrammingthing.com/2013/fixing-the-this-exceeds-githubs-file-size-limit-of-100-mb-error/).
+That seems to have fixed the issue.